Nicole Campione-Barr

 Teaching

-Dr. Campione-Barr serves as the Director of Undergraduate Research and the Honors Capstone Program and typically teaches some combination of Psych 4441: Youth Close Relationships, Psych 3430: Social Development in Childhood, and Psych 8440: Social and Emotional Development.
+Dr. Campione-Barr currently serves as the Director of Undergraduate Research and the Honors Capstone Program and has previously taught Psych 4441: Youth Close Relationships, Psych 3430: Social Development in Childhood, and Psych 8440: Social and Emotional Development.

 Dr. Campione-Barr also serves as the Director and PI of the NSF REU Site: Scientific Study of Interpersonal Relationships Across the Lifespan, an intensive summer research immersion program for undergraduates outside of MU.

-Dr. Campione-Barr holds student walk-in hours to discuss undergraduate research opportunities and/or preparation for graduate programs on Wednesdays 1:30-3:00 p.m. in 212A McAlester while classes are in session.
+Dr. Campione-Barr holds student walk-in hours to discuss undergraduate research opportunities and/or preparation for graduate programs on Wednesdays 1:30-3:00 p.m. in 212A McAlester during the academic year (Aug - May).

 Selected Publications